 Geriatric Assessment Interdisciplinary Team

-The Geriatric Assessment Interdisciplinary Team, or GAIT, is an interprofessional geriatrics training program for University System of Maryland students and is funded by a University System of Maryland Redeployment Grant to the Geriatrics and Gerontology Education and Research (GGEAR) program at University of Maryland Baltimore. www.umaryland.edu/gerontology To learn more about the GAIT program, please see the powerpoint.
+The Geriatric Assessment Interdisciplinary Team, or GAIT, is an interprofessional geriatrics training program for University System of Maryland students and is funded by a University System of Maryland Redeployment Grant to the Geriatrics and Gerontology Education and Research (GGEAR) program at University of Maryland Baltimore. www.umaryland.edu/gerontology To learn more about the GAIT program, please see the PowerPoint slides just below.

 Recent GAIT projects in Washington, Allegany, and Garrett counties have focused on: